aces/Loris/modules/battery_manager/test/TestPlan.md

 **Testing Change Status column**
   1. Press the `Deactivate` button in the `Change Status` column on an entry in the data table.
-     - Ensure that when you press "Yes", a success message appears and the table data refreshes.
+     - Ensure that when you press "Deactivate", a success message appears and the table data refreshes.
      - Ensure the entry has the new Active status in the data table.
   2. Repeat step 1 using the `Activate` button.